dhanesh-kh/content-management/docker.md

 ## What is a Thread?

 - A thread is a set of instructions sent to the CPU to execute.
 Threading is the process of sending instructions to the CPU to execute.

+## Why Choose Docker over Kubernetes?

+- Simplicity: Easier, faster to use & setup.
+Requires less infrastructure & configuration compared to Kubernetes.
+Ideal for beginners or small scale projects

+- Lower costs: Uses less resources.
+No complex orchestration.
+No vast clusters needed.

+- Rapid Prototyping: Quickly setup containers without worrying about orchestration

+- Seamless CI/CD integration: Works well with CI/CD pipelines in much simpler manner than Kubernetes due to portability, efficiency, and lightweight nature

+- Standalone Apps: Great for standalone apps on a single machine

 # Setup